docsforadobe/premiere-scripting-guide/docs/collection/markercollection.md

 The MarkerCollection object represents a collection of [Marker objects](../general/marker.md) in a [ProjectItem object](../item/projectitem.md) and [Sequence object](../sequence/sequence.md).

+!!! info
-> MarkerCollection is a subclass of [Collection object](collection.md).
+    MarkerCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with MarkerCollection.

 ---